tskirvin/puppetdb-tools/README.md

 # puppetdb-utils

 This package provides some basic tools to query a puppetdb via a CLI.
-Most of the scripts use a centrally-installed json file, but some are still hard-coded to talk to my local puppetdb.
-In both cases, it should be fairly simple to point at a server of your choice.
+These scripts use a (configurable-via-environment-variable) json config to determine how to talk to the server.

 These tools were written to be *less* general than any existing tools I've seen out there.
 Specifically, I don't want to write the necessary JSON input at the command-line every time I'm trying to do a basic query.

-These scripts currently only work with the v3 PuppetDB API.
+These scripts should support both the v3 and v4 PuppetDB APIs.

 ## What is puppetdb?